mathieu-genete/NGSgenotyp/README.md

 You can add a comment, only after the first line.
 The first line must always contain the absolute path to the fastq files folder.

-add "format=paried" when you have paired datas for a sample. to prevent files from being split add "nosplit=True" When you have paired datas, you should use both parameters at the same time: ....,format=paired,nosplit=True
+add "format=paired" when you have paired datas for a sample. to prevent files from being split add "nosplit=True" When you have paired datas, you should use both parameters at the same time: ....,format=paired,nosplit=True
 ## Databank format